williamkborn/uncross/book/src/quick_start.md

 ## CodeChecker

-`uncross` automates the creation of HTML reports with `CodeChecker` using a complation database from CMake.
+`uncross` automates the creation of HTML reports with `CodeChecker` using a compilation database from CMake.
 To run the report and automatically open it in a browser, run:

 ```
 uncross check --open
 ```

-Running the above command without the `--open` flag will not open a brower window, and the files will be available under the `release` or `debug` directories.
+Running the above command without the `--open` flag will not open a browser window, and the files will be available under the `release` or `debug` directories.
 The `check` command takes the same flags as `build` to choose the build mode.

 ## Linting and Formatting